GregRos/packe/README.md

 _-do-more-stuff.sh
 ```

-Files that aren't indexed using numbers or underscores aren't considered executable by spack.
+Files that aren't indexed using numbers or underscores aren't considered executable by packe.

 ### Script pack